ChromiaProject/ft4-lib/doc/release-notes/rell/Unreleased.md

 - **create_account_with_auth** function return `account` instead of `byte_array`.
 - **add_auth_descriptor_to_account** function return `account_auth_descriptor` instead of `byte_array`.
 - **Rate limit config** New format for rate limit configuration.
-- **brid -> blockchainRid** All instances of `brid` were changed to spell out `blockchain_rid`, to avoid confusion over the meaning of the acronym.
-This is a list of all the user-facing client-side changes:
+- **brid -> blockchain_rid** All instances of `brid` were changed to spell out `blockchain_rid`, to avoid confusion over the meaning of the acronym.
+This is a list of all the rell-side changes:
     - entity `asset.issuing_brid` -> `asset.issuing_blockchain_rid`
     - every query that returns asset info now returns `blockchain_rid` instead of `brid`
     - message templates for authentication use the `{blockchain_rid}` tag instead of `{brid}`